nuxero/cst-training-emea/voice/README.md

 The application is then created.

 The file .nexmo-app is created in your project directory.
 This file contains the Nexmo Application ID and the private key.
 A private key file private.key is also created.
+Please spend a few minutes to understand the content of `.nexmo-app` file.

-You can obtain information about your application, including Application ID, in the Nexmo Dashboard (https://dashboard.nexmo.com/voice/your-applications)
+You can obtain information about your application, including Application ID, in the Nexmo Dashboard (https://dashboard.nexmo.com/voice/your-applications).

+You may want to **link a number** to the application.

 #### Step 2: Create a User